notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 	This function should return the name which should be displayed in the LanguageMenu.
 	If more than one lexer is contained in a plugin, this function will be called accordingly often
 	and the respective lexer is queried via index.
-	Name is a pointer to the memory area allocated by Npp.
+	Name is a pointer to the memory area allocated by Notepad++.
 	This name should be encoded as an 8bit string using the current Windows codepage.
 	The size is given by buflength.
 ~~~